growingpenguin/RyooGyeongbin_portfolio/README.md

 # Research📊
-Marine Hydrodynamics AI Lab과 Mobility Research Lab에서 학부연구생을 하며 진행한 연구입니다!
+Research conducted as an Undergraduate Research Assistant in the Marine Hydrodynamics AI Lab and the Mobility Research Lab

 ## 1. Metaverse Research Utilizing the NVIDIA Isaac Sim Platform